What Are the Four Basic Financial Statements in Accounting?

 Statement of Cash Flow

 The third of the four major financial statements is the statement of cash flow.
+This business financial statement tries to accomplish one thing: tell you where all of your cash went.
+The components of financial reporting can get a little complicated on this one, so it may be hard to understand if you don’t have four years of accounting education.
 The number of categories on this statement will be different depending on the size of the company.
 For larger companies, the categories include:

 - Operating activities